 7) Make sure your letter or package stands out

-It must look professional.
+From start to finish, your influencer gifting efforts must look professional.
 Perception is everything – send it with a little gift if needs be.
 Also, express delivery makes it look like you really wanted to get your product to them.
 Be direct and brief in your approach.

 8) Find out when a celebrity or influencer’s birthday is